-Have a great week, readers!
+Have a great day and week, readers!

-Have a great day, readers!
+Have a wonderful day, readers!

 This entry was posted in Book reviews, Creative writing, New authors, New books, Short stories, weekly fiction, Writing Prompts and tagged short fiction, short stories, short story ideas, writing, writing prompts.

 Hello, Write Edge readers.
 I’ve spent a lot of time thinking about regret in the last week.
 For those of you keeping up with my posts, particularly particularly last week’s Growth Chart, you’ll know why regret as a concept has been swirling around in my mind.
 I’ve had some time and distance from the incident that put me on this contemplative path, and I realize that regret is a part of life.
 It’s inevitable.
 So maybe all we can do is strive to make the right choices every day and accept whatever regret may come along with those choices.
 For more on this idea, check out this week’s motivational quote.

 I’ve also posted this week’s short story for you, and, again, the characters think and deal with regret.
 It’s an interesting subject, really, and one that can surprise us even when we think we have a handle on it.
 Here’s an excerpt: